-The tobacco industry is back, promoting a highly addictive product that has not been proved safe but there are unsubstantiated claims and innuendo.
+The tobacco industry is back, if it ever went away, promoting a highly addictive product that has not been proved safe but there are unsubstantiated claims and innuendo.
 A survey in London concluded “This audit revealed widespread availability of e-cigarettes and in-store marketing in London, UK.
 Even if e-cigarettes prove to be an effective cessation aid, their sale and use are resulting in an increasing public presence of cigarette-like images and smoking behaviour.
 After decades of work to denormalise smoking, these findings raise the question of whether e-cigarettes are renormalising smoking.”44An observational study of retail availability and in-store marketing of e-cigarettes in London This view was supported in an American editorial.45The Renormalization of Smoking?
 E-Cigarettes and the Tobacco “Endgame” There is a place for nicotine without the products of combustion as a way of weaning people off smoking.
 It can be found with nicotine patches or chewing gum.
 However, this gimmick of vaping has nothing to do with weaning off nicotine.
 It is an opportunity for the tobacco industry to regain the market that it has lost.
 Since 1998, tobacco companies have been banned from paying for product placement of cigarettes in Hollywood movies.
 Now e-cigarettes are taking their place with six figure deals for e-cigarettes to be shown in a positive light on the cinema screen and then on the television in our homes.46E-cig makers rush for the silver screen

 On the left, the old Camel advertisements for smoking doctors.
 On the right, the new “more doctors vape than use traditional cigarettes”.
 It may be true, but the numbers are very small.